squigglykip/skill-similarity-engine/project-plan.md

 > **Implementation Context**: Accurate similarity calculations depend on properly processing skills, particularly multi-word skills that make up a significant portion of our taxonomy.
 The current implementation treats each skill as an atomic unit, but doesn't handle skill phrases optimally, leading to potential inaccuracies in similarity scores.
 This section enhances our TF-IDF vectorization system to properly handle multi-word skills and maintain consistent mapping between original and processed skill names.
 >
 > A key challenge is maintaining a bidirectional mapping between the original skill names (which may contain spaces, punctuation, and inconsistent formatting) and the normalized versions used in vector calculations.
 This mapping must persist across preprocessing and similarity calculations, ensuring that all outputs reference the original, human-readable skill names.
 The token preservation system for phrases is critical for maintaining semantic meaning that would otherwise be lost when treating words individually.
+>
+> **Memory-Efficient TF-IDF**: When processing large datasets (35,000+ jobs) using chunked processing, we must ensure that TF-IDF calculations maintain global corpus statistics.
+Our approach separates TF-IDF calculation into two phases: (1) a global statistics collection phase that computes document frequencies across the entire corpus, and (2) a chunked vector generation phase that applies these global statistics during similarity calculations.
+This ensures consistent TF-IDF weighting regardless of which chunk a job appears in.

 - [ ] Enhance TF-IDF vectoriser in `similarity/cosine.py`
   - [ ] Add preprocessing for multi-word skills (spaces to underscores)